End nears for indebted industrial giants of former Yugoslavia

-PODGORICA (Reuters) - There was once a time when a job at Podgorica’s sprawling aluminum plant meant a free apartment, a discount on holiday rentals and a large dose of prestige in socialist Yugoslavia.
+PODGORICA, Sept 26 (Reuters) - There was once a time when a job at Podgorica’s sprawling aluminium plant meant a free apartment, a discount on holiday rentals and a large dose of prestige in socialist Yugoslavia.

 In its heyday in the late 1970s, Kombinat Aluminijuma Podgorica (KAP) supported the families of 5,000 workers.
 Now, with its workforce cut to a fifth, huge parts of the complex resemble a ghost town, blanketed in dust and suffocated by debts of more than 380 million euros ($513 million).